Elizabeth of Bohemia (1292–1330): Childhood

-She was the daughter of Wenceslaus II of Bohemia and Judith of Habsburg.
-Her mother died when Elizabeth was five years old, and of her ten children only four of them lived to adulthood: Wenceslaus, Anne, Elizabeth and Margaret.
+Elizabeth was the daughter of Wenceslaus II of Bohemia and Judith of Habsburg.
+Her mother died when she was five years old, and of her ten children only four of them lived to adulthood: Wenceslaus, Anne, Elizabeth and Margaret.
 Elizabeth and her siblings also had a half-sister called Agnes.
 Six years after the death of her mother, her father remarried, to a Polish princess called Elizabeth Richeza, from the Piast dynasty.
 Elizabeth's father then gained the Crown of Poland.

 Many notable events occurred during Elizabeth's youth, including a devastating fire at Prague Castle in 1303, the death of her father, and the assassination of her brother Wenceslaus.
 Elizabeth was orphaned by the age of thirteen and lived with her sister, Anne.
 Her other sister, Margaret was married at the age of seven to Bolesław III the Generous, after he had come to the court of Bohemia with his mother, Elisabeth of Greater Poland.

 Elizabeth went to live with her aunt Kunigunde in a nunnery near Prague Castle.
 Without a mother, Elizabeth was strongly influenced by her aunt.
 Her sister-in-law, Viola of Teschen and her stepmother, Elizabeth Richeza, came to live with Anne and Elizabeth until the relationship between the sisters deteriorated.